aristanetworks/avd/ansible_collections/arista/avd/extensions/molecule/eos_cli_config_gen/documentation/devices/host1.md

 ipv6 access-list ACL_NO_SEQUENCE
-   remark test acl without sequence numbers deny udp any any log permit icmpv6 any any permit icmpv6 any any permit ipv6 any any dscp 46 3 permit ipv6 any any tracked dscp ef hop-limit gt 3 permit ipv6 any any nexthop-group NH_TEST hop-limit eq 254 permit vlan inner 123 0x000 ipv6 any any permit vlan 234 0xFFF ipv6 any any permit icmpv6 any any
+   remark test acl without sequence numbers deny udp any any log permit icmpv6 any any 3 4 permit icmpv6 any any unreachable permit ipv6 any any dscp 46 3 permit ipv6 any any tracked dscp ef hop-limit gt 3 permit ipv6 any any nexthop-group NH_TEST hop-limit eq 254 permit vlan 235 0x1FF inner 124 0x001 ipv6 any any permit vlan inner 123 0x000 ipv6 any any
+   permit vlan 234 0xFFF ipv6 any any
+   permit icmpv6 any any